sybert1ger/frc-programming/courses/CSE1120/1-Decisions/3-Accuracy.md

 layout: coursepage
 ---

 Something that happens very often to programmers (at any skill level) is loses in a program's *accuracy*.
-What do we mean by that though?
+What do we mean by that?

 Accuracy is a combination of: